 Following the video, there is a resource section of the things I use in the video and a recipe for those of you who prefer written instructions.

-These are things you see me using in the video and link to the exact item – I don’t know about you, but I love knowing what other people are using and why they like them.
-The links will take you to amazon.
+These are things you see me using in the “How to Make Mayonnaise” video and I link to the exact item – I don’t know about you, but I love knowing what other people are using and why they like them.
+The links will take you to Amazon.

 - Using a food processor makes the blending of the oil a breeze.
 I use this Cuisinart processor and have for about 4 years now.
 I can’t say enough about it because it has held up wonderfully for me and the use I give it with our family size!